What’s a Pipe Leak Repair Cost in Phoenix?

 July 29, 2020

-The cost to repair a simple pipe leak in Phoenix typically ranges from $150 to $350+.
-An example of this type of repair would be fixing a leaky pipe under your kitchen sink.
+The cost to repair a simple pipe leak in Phoenix, Chandler, Gilbert, or surrounding cities typically ranges from $150–$350+.
+An example of this type of repair would be fixing a leaky water pipe under your kitchen sink.

 We know—that’s a huge price range.

-The reason the cost to repair a leaky pipe varies so much is because the job depends on several factors, including:
+The reason pipe leak repair costs vary so much is because the job depends on several factors, including:

 - Restoration costs